top of page

 At first, I was skeptical.
 Who needs something that big?
 But the first time I put them on — the world… vanished.
 The traffic hum, the chatter, the background chaos — all cancelled (in a nice way), replaced by calm.
 I caught myself smiling, not because of the song, but because of the silence it was wrapped in.

-It was a revelation of sorts — a moment when I realised how horribly out of sync I was with the times.
+It was a revelation of sorts — a moment when I realized how horribly out of sync I was with the times.
 A tech ignoramus, gawking like a kid in a candy shop.
-My very wise twelve-year-old son stood next to me, tugged at my arm and said, “Amma, you need to stop gaping… these have been around for years,” punctuating it with that knowing wink of tween superiority.
+My very wise twelve-year-old son stood next to me, tugged at my arm, and said, “Amma, you need to stop gaping… these have been around for years,” punctuating it with that knowing wink of tween superiority.

 Erm.
 How does he know?
 Does that mean he’s spending more than his rationed time on the devices?
 My overworked brain, as usual, went into overdrive — though I have a far more aligned term for it: Holmesian maternal instinct.